vongrippen/vongrippen.github.com/source/_posts/2011-09-29-rev-your-ruby-with-rvm.markdown

   [[ -s "$HOME/.rvm/scripts/rvm" ]] && . "$HOME/.rvm/scripts/rvm" # This loads RVM into a shell session.
 ```

+Now, either reload your profile by running `source ~/.profile` or restart your shell to load RVM.

 Alright, RVM is installed but we still need to install a few rubies, skip past
 the part on installing RVM in Linux and lets get some rubies.